-Mobile broadband sticks are USB modems that connect a laptop or computer to the internet.
+USB internet sticks connect a laptop or computer to the web.
 They use 3G or 4G - the same connection technology as mobile phones - and provide internet connectivity wherever there is mobile coverage.
 They are more commonly known as mobile broadband dongles.

 Broadband dongles use the same 3G and 4G technology as a mobile phone, so nearly all mobile providers offer mobile broadband.
 The market is simply too competitive not to.